libdynd/libdynd/devdocs/callable-multidispatch-design.md

 ```

 The scores of both are equal (they produce the exact same discrimination between signatures), so
 we go with candidate 1.
-We must continue, because the match is not yet conclusive.
+No new equations are generated, so that leaves us with just one more equation
+to process.

 #### Node 1 <int8< Node 0

-All but one signature has been culled, and the first argument is marked as completed because there is
+All but one signature has been culled.
+There is only one more possible candidate to check, the equation
-no component of it in any of the working vectors marked as incomplete anymore.
-There is only one
-more possible candidate to check, the type id of the second argument.
+for the second argument's type.

 ```
 S_working = {A}
 Symbolic_args = [[int8, int8], culled, culled]
-Matched_args = [True, False]
+Equations = [S.TInp[1].matches(TInp[1]]

 Candidate 1: hash-map of TInp[1].typeid
 S_working hash-map: {int8: {A}, <default>: {}}